accc2023/IntegrationDiscord/README.md

 ```

 ## Usage
 - **Notifications**: make a change in YouTrack (assign, comment, change priority, @mention) → the app posts to your Discord webhook.
+Make sure to enable the appropriate settings to receive corresponding notifications.
 - **Create issue**: in Discord (server with the bot), run `/youtrack summary: "Add new log in button"` → bot replies with the new issue key + link.

 ## Insights